By AJ Huynh

 - Active listening and empathy are important when supporting people with depression.

-- Encouragement and emotional support are often more helpful than judgment or criticism.
+- Encouragement and emotional support are often more helpful than judgment, pressure, or criticism.

-- Healthy boundaries and self-care are also important for caregivers and loved ones.
+- Healthy boundaries and self-care are important for friends, partners, family members, and caregivers.

 - Counseling can help families and individuals develop healthier communication strategies.

-- Consistent emotional support can help strengthen relationships and emotional resilience.
+- Consistent emotional support can strengthen connection and emotional resilience over time.

 How Depression Can Affect Relationships and Emotional Connection